 Oldest known human drawing found in South African cave | Innovation

-It predates previous oldest known drawings by at least 30,000 years and was made with red ochre pigment, which has been used by species for at least 285,000 years.
+It predates previous oldest known drawings by at least 30,000 years and was made with red ochre pigment, which has been used by human species for at least 285,000 years.

 Archeologist Christopher Henshilwood told Reuters that he “would be hesitant to call it art”.